 For starters, leave your television out of your bedroom.
 You may find yourself spending long hours watching TV if you put the entertainment box inside your bedroom.
 The TV is probably best placed in the living room, the entertainment room, or someplace in your home where you are expected to be wide awake.

-You need to say goodnight to your smartphones and tablets as well.
+You need to say goodnight to your smartphones and tablets as well shares The Atlantic.
 Keep these gadgets away from you, and discipline yourself to stop texting or mindlessly browsing.
 The blue light emitted by mobile devices can disrupt sleep.

 Many of us live a busy life to the point when we ignore that our bodies need some rest, too.
 We often find ourselves always in a hurry and wanting to do more.
 However, we need to remember that sleep is vital to sustain our health and give us enough energy to perform better.